maxwellzh/Pico/README.md

 pip install -r requirements.txt
 ```

-Preparing the MNIST images further requires to install `torch` and `torchvision`, but them're not required for the basic functions.
+Preparing the MNIST images further requires to install `torch` and `torchvision`, but they're not required for the basic functions.

 ## Usage